ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_snmp_traps_module.rst

 .. note::
    - Tested against NXOSv 7.3.(0)D1(1) on VIRL
    - This module works at the group level for traps.
-If you need to only enable/disable 1 specific trap within a group, use the :ref:`nxos_command <nxos_command_module>` module.
+If you need to only enable/disable 1 specific trap within a group, use the :ref:`cisco.nxos.nxos_command <cisco.nxos.nxos_command_module>` module.
    - Be aware that you can set a trap only for an enabled feature.
    - For information on using CLI and NX-API see the :ref:`NXOS Platform Options guide <nxos_platform_options>`
    - For more information on using Ansible to manage network devices see the :ref:`Ansible Network Guide <network_guide>`